OWASP/CheatSheetSeries/CONTRIBUTING.md

 The purpose of the cheat sheets is to provide **useful, practical advice** that can be followed by developers.
 It is much better to give _good_ practices that can actually be followed than _best_ practices that are completely impractical

-The submitting changes in a PR, consider the following area:
+When submitting changes in a PR, consider the following areas:

 - The content should be useful to developers.
 - The contents should be factual and correct.